-- 22 Online and Digital Learning Advisory Council. (a) Increase the number of council members from 12 to 14.
-Requires two council members to the technology business.
-Requires the other council members to represent school superintendents, special education specialists, technology directors, teachers, school districts from throughout Minnesota, fulltime and supplemental programs, consortia, charter schools, teacher preparation programs, and parents. - (b) Directs the council to bring digital learning matters to the attention of the commissioner and the legislature and to provide input on online learning matters to the legislature.
-Makes technical changes. - (d) Directs the council to provide input to the department and the legislature on digital learning matters. - (e) Directs the council to make annual policy recommendations on digital learning matters to the education commissioner and the legislature. - (f) Postpones the council's expiration date until June 30, 2016.
+Online and Digital Learning Advisory Council. (a) Increase the number of council members from 12 to 14.
+Requires two council members to represent technology business.
+Requires the other council members to represent school superintendents, special education specialists, technology directors, teachers, school districts from throughout Minnesota, full-time and supplemental programs, consortia, charter schools, teacher preparation programs, and parents.

+(b) Directs the council to bring online and digital learning matters to the attention of the education commissioner and the legislature and to provide input on online and digital learning matters.
+Makes technical changes.

+- (d) Directs the council to provide input to the education department and the legislature on digital learning matters. - (e) Directs the council to make annual policy recommendations on online and digital learning matters to the education commissioner and the legislature. - (f) Postpones the council's expiration date until June 30, 2016.

-- 23 Establishment of flexible learning year program.
-Allows a consortium of school districts to jointly apply to the commissioner to operate a flexible learning year program. - 24 Reading and math corps.
+- Establishment of flexible learning year program.
+Allows a consortium of school districts to jointly apply to the commissioner to operate a flexible learning year program. - Reading and math corps.
 Changes the name of the Minnesota reading corps program from ServeMinnesota Innovation to ServeMinnesota Americorps.